Cross-border co-operation

 Mechanisms for co-operation

-Following the loss of the main operative parts of the EU Recast Regulation on Insolvency, Regulation (EU) 848/2015 (see Practice Note: Brexit—impact on Recast Regulation on Insolvency) and Brussels I (recast) (see Practice Note: E&W Brussels I (recast)—application and exclusions) following Brexit (see Practice Note: EU collection—Restructuring and Insolvency), the UNCITRAL Model law on insolvency (see Practice Note: UNCITRAL Model Laws—overview) and the following provisions can also assist with co-operation between foreign courts and/or foreign office-holders:
+Following the loss of the main operative parts of the EU Recast Regulation on Insolvency, Regulation (EU) 848/2015 (see Practice Note: Brexit—impact on Recast Regulation on Insolvency) and Brussels I (recast) (see Practice Note: E&W Brussels I (recast)—application and exclusions) following Brexit (see Practice Note: EU collection—Restructuring and Insolvency), the UNCITRAL Model law on cross-border insolvency (see Practice Note: UNCITRAL Model Laws—overview) and the following provisions can also assist with co-operation between foreign courts and/or foreign office-holders:

 1. comity (under the English courts' general common law powers)